-If, like me, you like islands, here or elsewhere, dive into this book: Needing islands, by the geographer Louis Brigand.
+If, like me, you like islands, from here or elsewhere, dive into this book: Needing islands, by the geographer Louis Brigand.
 The man is a scientist, but it is in passion, in love, that he speaks of the islands he has visited as part of his research.

 No Asian islands in the memories mentioned in his book.
-But he has very right words to say that irresistible attraction that the islands exert on our imagination (remember Treasure Island from Stevenson!), to talk about the beauty of insularity, the happiness of letting the days go by looking at the sea ...
+But he has very right words to say that irresistible attraction that the islands exert on our imagination (remember Treasure Island by Stevenson!), to talk about the beauty of insularity, about the happiness that consists in letting the days go by looking at the sea...
+Small excerpt:

 Finally, I prefer to move regularly from one island to another, and thus be itinerant and nomadic, rather than fixed and sedentary.
 As a result, I have the impression to have elected in an immense archipelago, to travel permanently from one house to another, and to share my life between spaces that come together, forming a whole in which I draws energy and a certain resourcing.
 (P.67)

 I do not feel anything else, the idea of going back, very soon, for distant archipelagos.
 The Perhentian Islands, then Borneo, Sipadan and Mabul, Derawan and Sangalaki ...

-My my my !
+Oh, my God!
 This book is just in time.
 I am in great need of islands.